Toto-Kotaro-Tanaka/ms4-eagle-golf/README.md

 ![image](https://github.com/Toto-Kotaro-Tanaka/ms4-eagle-golf/blob/master/readme/ux/front-end-chart.png)<br>

 > **Note:**<br>
-> **Page 500** is added after the initial planning and it belongs to the same place as Page 404
+> &#9702; **Page 500** is added after the initial planning and it belongs to the same place as Page 404<br>
+> &#9702; There is an arrow from Product details to Edit product, however, Edit product cannot be accessed from the Product details page

 — **Back-end** —<br>